LAK-lady/LakeLegacyNP/README.md

 There are two methods contained in this Git-hub site.
 The first is the impact model method for quantifying external load, internal load, and source attributed impact on cyanoHAB severity.
 This method was written using R language (version 4.2.2).
 The second is the mapping model method for mapping potential legacy P stores in upstream sub-watersheds of Lake Mendota, WI (USA) and estimates the total P load per contributing area across sub-watersheds.
 This method was written using Python language (version 3.8.5) and GeoPandas (version 0.8.2).

 ## 1. Impact_model_method
-The impact model method is a series of sequential programs (represented with yellow boxes) that take original source data (represented with blue ovals), performs quality control checks and re-formats the data as new data files (represented as green ovals) for input into the impact model.
+The impact model method is a series of sequential programs that take original source data, performs quality control checks and re-formats the data as new data files for input into the impact model.
 All programs used in this method are provided in the Impact_model_method folder.
-All code is written ins R Markdown format (.Rmd).
+All code is written in R Markdown format (.Rmd).
 The specific order in which R programs should be run to achieve the same results as shown in the manuscript is as follows:
   1. cyanoHAB_severity.Rmd - calculates cyanoHAB severity (as Chl-a and cyanobacteria density)
   2. TotalP_external_atmdep.Rmd - calculates external total P loads from atmospheric deposition
   3. TotalP_external_inflows.Rmd - calculates external total P loads from inflows (streams)